devDucks/astroarch/README.md

 To save you some time, here the default password you will need for AstroArch:
  - the user password for `astronaut` (which is the user used to login or for ssh) is `astro`
  - the password for the `AstroArch-XXXXXXX` WiFi hotspot is `astronomy`

+# Performance and compositor
+IMPORTANT!
+Be aware that from version 2.0 the compositor is enabled by default, while this will enhance by a lot graphics (making everything smoother) it will probably increase system resource utilisation.
+If you want to disable it, just add the following line `Enabled=false` in the file `/home/astronaut/.config/kwinrc`

 # How to protect VNC with password
 If you want to add more security to your installation (or maybe you are at a starparty with more users running AstroArch), you may want to add a password to VNC (by default there is no password).